heutelbeck/sapl-policy-engine/sapl-documentation/1_4_AuthorizationDecisions.md

 ## Authorization Decisions

 The SAPL authorization decision in response to an authorization subscription is a JSON object.
-It contains the attribute `decision` as well as the optional attributes `resource`, `obligation`, and `advice`.
+It contains the attribute `decision` as well as the optional attributes `resource`, `obligations`, and `advice`.

 For the introductory sample authorization subscription with the preceding policy, a SAPL authorization decision would look as follows: